dfan/ChatwithDFan/README.md

 Known Issues
 ============

-1. The parsing script is not perfect.
-Pictures and GIFs sent by chat will just register as a blank line in the .txt output.
+1. Pictures and GIFs sent by chat will just register as a blank line in the .json and .txt output.
 When you send a message and your friend reads it but doesn't reply, and then you send another message a few days later, Facebook will add the new messages to a separate JSON object.
 So in your output the script might look like:

 Me:
 Blah blah